 - 1. Has engaged in sexual abuse in a prison, jail, lockup, community confinement facility, juvenile facility, or other institutions - 2.
-Has been convicted of engaging or attempting to engage in sexual activity in the community, facilitated by force, overt or implied, threats of force, or coercion, or if the victim did not consent or was unable to consent - 3.
-Has been civilly or administratively adjudicated to have engaged in activity described above
+Has been convicted of engaging or attempting to engage in sexual activity in the community, facilitated by force, overt or implied, threats of force, or coercion, or if the victim did not consent or was unable to consent - Has been civilly or administratively adjudicated to have engaged in activity described above

 ADOC Administrative Regulation (AR) #454, Operations & Legal, Inmate Sexual Abuse and Harassment, dated January 4, 2016, p.
-13, Section V, 4, d states employees shall be subject to disciplinary sanctions up to and including termination for violation of the agency's sexual abuse or sexual harassment policies.
+13, Section V, 4, d states employees shall besubject to disciplinary sanctions up to and including termination for violation of the agency's sexual abuse or sexual harassment policies.

-ADOC Administrative Regulation #208, August 17, 2005, Employee Standards of Conduct and Discipline provides a detailed description of the standards of conduct and discipline, and the responsibilities, policies and procedures concerning employee behavior and work performance.
+ADOC Administrative Regulation #208, August 17, 2005, Employee Standards of Conductand Discipline provides a detailed description of the standards of conduct and discipline, and the responsibilities, policies and procedures concerning employee behavior and workperformance.
 It also provides a table of disciplinary sanctions as a guide to implement disciplinary action when necessary.

-Additionally, ADOC Administrative Regulation #208, August 17, 2005, Employee Standards of Conduct and Discipline includes numerous sample documents relating to personnel matters, such as Notice of Pre-Dismissal Conference, Summary of Pre-Dismissal Conference, Resignation from Employment, as well as a disciplinary matrix ranging from verbal counseling to dismissal.
+Additionally, ADOC Administrative Regulation #208, August 17, 2005, Employee Standards of Conduct and Discipline includes numerous sample documents relating to personnel matters, such as Notice of Pre-Dismissal Conference, Summary of Pre- Dismissal Conference, Resignation from Employment, as well as a disciplinary matrix ranging from verbal counseling to dismissal.

-During interviews with the Warden and the IPCM both, individually and separately, confirmed during the previous twelve (12) months there had not been any terminations, resignations, or other sanctions against staff for violation of the agency's sexual abuse or sexual harassmentor sexual misconduct policies.
+During interviews with both the Warden and IPCM, it was confirmed during the previous twelve months there had not been any terminations, resignations, or other sanctions against staff for violation of the agency's sexual abuse or sexual harassment or sexual misconduct policies.

-ADOC Administrative Regulation #208, August 17, 2005, Employee Standards of Conduct and Discipline indicates disciplinary sanctions for violations of agency policies relating to sexual abuse or sexual harassment (other than engaging in sexual abuse) shall be commensurate with the nature and circumstance of the acts committed, the staff members disciplinary history and the sanctions imposed for comparable offenses by other staff with similar histories.
+ADOC Administrative Regulation #208, August 17, 2005, Employee Standards of Conductand Discipline indicates disciplinary sanctions for violations of agency policies relating to sexual abuse or sexual harassment (other than engaging in sexual abuse) shall be commensurate with the nature and circumstance of the acts committed, the staff members disciplinary history and the sanctions imposed for comparable offenses by other staff with similar histories.

-During interviews with the Warden and the IPCM both, individually and separately, confirmed during the previous twelve (12) months there had not been any terminations, resignations, or other sanctions against staff for violation of the agency's sexual abuse or sexual harassmentor sexual misconduct policies.
+Through the interview process, the Auditor was able to confirm during the previous twelve months there had not been any terminations, resignations, or other sanctions against staff for violation of the agency's sexual abuse or sexual harassmentor sexual misconduct policies.

-ADOC Administrative Regulation #208, August 17, 2005, Employee Standards of Conduct and Discipline mandates that all terminations for violations of ADOC's sexual abuse and sexual harassment policies or resignations by staff who would have been terminated for sexual abuse or sexual harassment, if not for their resignation, shall be reported to local prosecutors, unless the activity was clearly not criminal in conformance with Alabama law.
-ADOC shall also report the staff member to any relevant licensing bodies.
+ADOC Administrative Regulation #208, August 17, 2005, Employee Standards of Conductand Discipline mandates that all terminations for violations of ADOC's sexual abuse and sexual harassment policies or resignations by staff who would have been terminated for sexual abuse or sexual harassment, if not for their resignation, shall be reported to local prosecutors, unless the activity was clearly not criminal in conformance with Alabama law.ADOC shall also report the staff member to any relevant licensing bodies.

-During interviews with the Warden and the IPCM both, individually and separately, confirmed during the previous twelve (12) months there had not been any terminations, resignations, or other sanctions against staff for violation of the agency's sexual abuse or sexual harassment or sexual misconduct policies.
+During interviews with both the Warden and IPCM it was confirmed during the previous twelve months there had been zero terminations, resignations, or other sanctions against staff for violation of the agency's sexual abuse or sexual harassment or sexual misconduct policies.

-Based upon the review and analysis of all the available evidence, the Auditor has determined the agency/facility meets the standard regarding disciplinary sanctions for staff.
+Based upon the review and analysis of all the available evidence, the Auditor hasdetermined the agency/facility meets the standard regarding disciplinary sanctions for staff.
 No recommendations or corrective action is required.